 Unfortunately, the damage to his property had been done.
 It cost him $11,000 for a new upstairs bathroom.
 The upper floor joists were completely eaten out by termites, which he couldn’t see until he lifted the floorboards.
 All the flooring had buckled.
 The floor joists had been eaten out, and because the floor bowed and bent down due to the pressure, it had broken the waterproofing membrane.

 Homeowners think they are saving money by doing DIY termite treatments, but this case shows just how devastating the consequences can be.
 Even worse, termite damage isn’t covered by home insurance.
 This homeowner had a big bill he was liable for.
+The termite treatment cost for this home owner was double what it should have been plus the damages and repair bills incurred.

 What to do if you think you have termites